-As steel strip passes through a zinc bath, various reactions occur at the steel/zinc interface and in the liquid metal.
-Normally, ternary Fe_2 $Al{5-X}Zn_X$ intermetallics form.
-These have a density less than that of zinc and float, contributing to the top dross.
-Binary intermetallics ($FeZn_7$) can also form.
+As explained above, the goal is to form ternary Fe2 Al{5-x}Zn_x intermetallics at the steel interface.
+This intermetallic also forms dross particles in the zinc melt, has a density less than that of zinc, so floats to the bath surface as part of the top dross.
+Binary intermetallics (FeZn7) will only form if the Al falls below 0.14%.
 These have a density greater than zinc and sink to form bottom dross.
-By the proper use of pre-alloyed zinc ingots the formation of $FeZn_7$, and thus bottom dross, can virtually be eliminated.
+By the proper use of pre-alloyed zinc ingots the formation of FeZn7, and thus bottom dross, can be virtually eliminated.
 Also, as can be seen in the formula for top dross, it is about 45% Al by weight.
-Additions of high Al alloy ingots to the bath results in most of the Al reporting directly to the top dross, and leaving the bath on the surface of the strip.
-Having a clean strip surface, free of iron debris, is also important in minimizing dross formation.
+Additions of high Al (10%) alloy ingots to the bath results in most of the Al reporting directly to the top dross, and leaving the bath on the surface of the strip.
+Having a clean strip surface entering the bath, free of iron debris, is also important in minimizing dross formation.

 Control of the steel/zinc reaction has a direct affect on the coating quality in terms of its adherence, formability, weldability, uniformity, and appearance.
-The reaction rate is controlled by the amount of Al present in the bath.
-When Al is at the correct level, the galvanizing reaction forms a very thin, interfacial, ternary alloy layer on the steel with a composition of 45% Al, 35% Fe, and 20% Zn (Fe2Al{5-x}Zn_x).
-Note that this layer has the same composition as top dross, is the reason for the excellent adherence of the zinc to the steel, and only forms when full Al inhibition is in effect.
-See Figure 4 for an electron microscope image of this alloy layer.
-Full inhibition occurs when the effective Al in the bath is at or above 0.14%.
-When effective Al is below 0.14%, binary FeZn intermetallics can form, which are brittle and can lead to poor adherence.
-Effective Al levels above 0.14% produce adherent coatings but will result in a zinc overlay with high Al content.
-At 0.14% effective Al, the overlying zinc coating contains about 0.20% Al. Higher coating Al than this may result in spot weldability problems; therefore bath effective Al levels of higher than 0.16% should be avoided.
-It is important to control the strip temperature as it enters the zinc bath.
-Ideally the strip temperature should match the liquid zinc temperature.
-Too great a variation either way can result in changes to the amount of Al in the coating, and can interfere with proper interfacial alloy formation.
+As covered above, when AI is at the correct level, the metallic reaction forms a very thin, interfacial, ternary alloy layer on the steel with a composition of 45% AI, 35% Fe, and 20% Zn (Fe2Al5xZnx).
+Note again that this layer has the same composition as top dross, is the reason for the excellent adherence of the zinc to the steel, and only forms when full Al inhibition is in effect.
+See Figure 9 for an electron microscope image of this alloy layer.
+Full inhibition occurs when the effective AI in the bath is at or above 0.14%.
+When effective Al is below 0.14%, binary FeZn7 intermetallics can form (partial inhibition), which are brittle and can lead to poor coating adherence.
+Effective AI levels above 0.14% produce adherent coatings but will result in a zinc overlay with slightly higher Al content due to the amount of AI in the interfacial layer.
+At 0.14% effective AI, the overlying zinc coating contains about 0.20% Al. Higher coating Al may result in spot weldability problems, the more so the higher the Al. Bath effective Al levels of higher than 0.18% should be avoided if this is an issue for the end user.
+It is also important to control the strip temperature as it enters the zinc bath.
+Ideally the strip temperature should be one or two degrees C above the liquid zinc temperature.
+Too great a variation either way can result in changes to the amount of AI in the coating, and can interfere with proper interfacial alloy formation.